-Swan check-in and reporting: You are required to check in your swan at a DWR office or the Bear River Migratory Bird Refuge office and submit a harvest report.
-Note: The Bear River Migratory Bird Refuge swan check-in station will only be open on Fridays and Saturdays in 2022.
+Swan check-in and reporting: You are required to check in any swan harvested at a DWR office or the Bear River Migratory Bird Refuge office and submit a harvest report.
+Note: The Bear River Migratory Bird Refuge swan check-in station will only be open on Fridays and Saturdays in 2023.
 For more information, see page 15.